 Looking for the right hauler?
-Want to compare what different neighborhoods charge per load?
+Want to recycle more?
 How about a comprehensive guide that will walk you through all of the necessary steps needed to run a smooth and successful event?
 Check out the link above titled “Additional Resources”!

 Find the nitty-gritty details of what you’ll need to track for your final reporting process in our “Final Reporting” tutorial linked in the image above.
 We recommend taking a look while you’re still getting started to help ensure that your event runs smoothly!
 You can also complete the online report here for Community Collection Event reporting or here for Litter event reporting.

 Give credit, where credit is due!
 Find all the logos you will need for cleanup materials in the linked image above.